jainik15/ToDoList/README.md

-# ToDoList (Text-Based)
-This is a simple Python console application for managing a personal to-do list.
-Users can add new tasks, view all current tasks, and remove tasks once completed.
-The app runs in a loop, allowing users to keep updating their list until they choose to exit.
-It’s a great beginner project to practice working with lists, loops, conditionals, and user input in Python.

-__**Features:**__

--Add new tasks to your list

--View all current tasks, neatly numbered

--Remove tasks by selecting their number

--Runs entirely in the terminal with no external libraries required

-__**Possible Enhancements:**__
+Simple Python To-Do List App

+This is a beginner-level Python console app to manage your personal to-do list.

+✨ Features so far:

+✅ Add tasks with:

+Description

+Optional due date (e.g. 2025-07-20)

+Priority level (High, Mid, Low)

--Save and load tasks from a file
+✅ View tasks in a list:

+Shows whether tasks are completed

--Add task priorities or due dates
+Displays due dates (if any)

+Displays priority

--Mark tasks as completed instead of removing them
+✅ Mark tasks as complete instead of deleting them

--Create a graphical user interface (GUI)

--Would you like it shorter, more detailed, or formatted differently?

-Ask ChatGPT
+✅ Remove tasks from the list

+✅ Sort tasks by due date (earliest first)

+✅ Save and load tasks automatically from a JSON file